 Although flood forecasting is not new in Australia, and is generally undertaken by the Bureau of Meteorology, it has been limited to catchments with sufficient natural warning time.
 However, many communities are affected by flooding from flashier rivers and creeks for which flood forecasts are not issued by the Bureau.

 These communities would benefit from advanced warning of impending flooding, including those areas at risk of flash floods.
-As a result, flood forecasting is now a key focus for government authorities and businesses responsible for emergency response, asset security and business interruption, to ensure the people in these communities are provided with sufficient warning to get to safety, and minimize economic losses.
+As a result, flood forecasting is now a key focus for government authorities and businesses responsible for emergency response, asset security and business interruption, to ensure the people in these communities are provided with sufficient warning to get to safety, and minimise economic losses.

 The base datasets required to develop real-time flood forecasting systems are generally readily available to councils and government authorities, and even some private enterprises.
 By making use of this available information, an effective flood forecasting system that takes predictions of flood levels at any location, and determines the likely flood outcome, can be developed.
-Such a system only provides an indication of what the flood is likely to "look like," but allows the probable impacts to be determined, and emergency responses to be planned.
+Such a system only provides an indication of what the flood is likely to ‘look like’, but allows the probable impacts to be determined, and emergency responses to be planned.

 Flood forecasting data requirements